makakiyoAnju/streamlabs-custom-chat/README.md

 ```

 Insert/paste all the necessary keys that you need as mentioned above. <br />
 - `{Your UserID\BoardcasterID}` is just your Twitch user ID.
-You can get your ID from [Twitch Channel ID Converter](https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/)
+You can get your ID from [Twitch Channel ID Converter](https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/) & and enter your Twitch name.
 - `{Your Client ID here}` is the ID from the application you made at Twitch Developer.
 - `{Your OAuth token here}` is the generated token from [Twitch OAuth Token Generator](https://twitchapps.com/tokengen/).